anikakash/SportsProgramming/Lib/codingidesetup.md

 8 . press `ctrl + shift + B` and a pop up will bring your sublime click one which has `-Run` part. `WOW` See you can successfully Generate your output.

 9 .
-Now when every you need to compile your code just click `ctrl + B` and your will complie and generate output corresponding your input.
+Now whenever you need to compile your code just click `ctrl + B` and your will complie and generate output corresponding your input.